What are cookies?

 Most browsers automatically accept cookies, but you can choose whether or not to accept cookies through your browser controls, often found in your browser’s “Tools” or “Preferences” menu.
 For more information on how to modify your browser settings or how to block, manage or filter cookies can be found in your browser’s help file or through such sites as www.allaboutcookies.org.

 Additionally, please note that blocking cookies may not completely prevent how we share information with third parties such as our advertising partners.
-To exercise your rights or opt-out of certain uses of your information by these parties, please follow the instructions in the Behavioural Advertising.
+To exercise your rights or opt-out of certain uses of your information by these parties, please follow the instructions in the Behavioral Advertising.

 These cookies are used to enhance the performance and functionality of our Websites but are non-essential to their use.
 However, without these cookies, certain functionality (like videos) may become unavailable.